orbitdb-archive/welcome/contributing.md

 ### Helping in other ways

-Protocol Labs occasionally is able to hire developers for part time or full time positions, to work on Orbitdb.
-If you are interested, check out [the job listings](http://ipn.io/join/#pm).
-If you'd like to help in other ways, [email @jbenet directly](mailto:juan@ipfs.io?subject=Contributing to Orbitdb).
+Haja Networks occasionally is able to hire developers for part time or full time positions, to work on OrbitDB.
+If you are interested, check our hiring status at [jobs](https://haja.io/).
+If you'd like to help in other ways, [email @contact directly](mailto:contact@haja.io?subject=Contributing to OrbitDB).